 Story of Seasons: Friends of Mineral Town

 The Story of Seasons series is the spiritual successor to the iconic Harvest Moon.
-Harvest Moon was a huge influence on Stardew Valley, pioneering the laidback combination of making friends and getting your farm on.
+Harvest Moon was a massive influence on Stardew Valley, pioneering the laidback combination of making friends and getting your farm on.
 Therefore, it would be a great choice… if it weren’t for the fact that it came out in 1996.

 Hence, Story of Seasons: Friends of Mineral Town is the most convenient place to start.
 It’s a game like Stardew Valley, albeit with a more cartoonish, child-oriented atmosphere.